JoaoBoscoLuizJr/js-mvc-crud-jblj/README.md

 Here I'm exploring more about MVC desing pattern and CRUD in JavaScript.

-- BACKEND was build in node.js enviroment.
+- BACKEND was render in node.js enviroment.

 - FRONTEND totally built in vanilla JavaScript.